History of the English non-League football system: 2021 onwards: Eight at Step 4

 For 2020–21, the FA intended to add one more division at Step 4 and two more at Step 5 for a 'perfect' 1-2-4-8-16 divisional model.
 On 17 April 2019, it was clarified that there would be 17 divisions at Step 6, down from 19 in 2018–19 and that the two new divisions at Step 5 would be in the Midlands and the west London/Thames Valley areas.
 On 24 April, it was announced that the Northern Premier League had been awarded the operation of the eighth division at Step 4.
 After the declaration of a coronavirus pandemic which later reached England, the remainder of the 2019–20 season for leagues at Steps 3 to 6 was cancelled on 26 March 2020 and as a consequence, there were no promotions or relegations, necessitating the affected leagues to restart by next season.
 The FA decided to move the implementation of NLS restructures to the 2021–22 season.
 Again, leagues from Step 2 below had their 2020–21 seasons curtailed by restrictions from COVID-19 lockdowns on 24 February 2021.
-In April 2021, the FA Alliance and Leagues committees recommended the implementation of the aforementioned changes and it was reported that the two Step 5 divisions would be administered by the Combined Counties and United Counties leagues.
+In April 2021, the FA Alliance and Leagues committees recommended the implementation of the aforementioned changes and it was reported that the two new Step 5 divisions would be administered by the Combined Counties and United Counties leagues.

 In the 2024–25 season, all Step 4 divisions expanded to 22 clubs in each of them, reflecting a long-term FA aim to 'create consistency' at each step of the NLS pyramid.